WRAAAAH/WRAAAAH/README.md

 <img src="Howdy.png" alt="Howdy">

 ## Me
-I'm a 4th-year technical student passionate about IT and constantly learning new things.
-I'm expanding my skills in cybersecurity, cloud computing, and network automation while co-founding a learning platform aimed at transforming IT education.
-Who knows—maybe I'll even earn some money along the way! 😉
+I am a 4th-year technical student.
+My goal is to grow as a professional in IT.

-## Learning Platform Project 🌟
+## Learning Platform Project
-I'm co-founding a web-based learning platform designed to deliver interactive courses, hands-on labs, and a vibrant community for tech enthusiasts.
-Stay tuned for updates as we work to revolutionize IT education! 🚀
+I'm co-founding a web-based learning platform designed to deliver courses, quizes and most importantly automatic VM provisioning.
+Not everybody knows how, wants or has powerful hardware for handling operations or virtualizing.
+Now it won't be a problem.

 ## Technologies
 Some of the technologies I’ve worked with (to the possible extent):